Drarok/ladder2/README.markdown

 Applying 1 - Ladder internal tables: OK
 ```

-You can get Ladder to create a template file for you:
+You can get Ladder to create a migration template file for you:

 ```bash
 $ vendor/bin/ladder create 'Create user table'